WATERCRESS CARE 101

 Sumida Farm has nourished the community for 93+ years with watercress grown in the freshwater springs of the Kalauao.
 The pure, cold Kalauao Springs our watercress grows in is what make it so unique and unlike any you will find on the island or in the world.

 One of the greatest challenges with watercress is preserving it; we work hard to ensure it is as fresh as the day we harvested it when you take it home to your family.
-Thanks to a vacuum cooling system that pulls out the heat and excess water from the watercress we are able to prolong the shelf life of our watercress; however, if watercress is not handled correctly, the shelf life can be reduced greatly.
+Thanks to a vacuum cooling system that pulls out the heat and excess water from the watercress we are able to prolong the shelf life of our watercress; however, if the watercress is not handled correctly, the shelf life can be reduced greatly.

-We usually recommend wrapping the watercress in a damp paper towel and storing it in plastic bag or air tight container.
-Before serving, bring the watercress back to life in an ice bath for 15-30 minutes.
+We recommend wrapping the watercress in a damp paper towel and storing it in a plastic bag or air tight container.
+Before serving, we always recommend washing the watercress and then placing it in an ice bath for 15-30 minutes to bring the watercress back to life.

 When we vacuum chill the watercress, excess water is removed to quickly cool the watercress and prolong its life, but with a quick and easy ice bath the watercress will be rejuvenated.
 This process will shorten the shelf life of the watercress to around 2-4 days, so be sure to enjoy the watercress right away.

 All parts of our watercress are nutritious and delicious.
 Do not feel the urge to chop and throw away the stems!
 We actually prefer them for the fresh crunch only Sumida Farm watercress can provide.
 We hope you enjoy your Sumida Farm watercress and let us know how you keep your watercress fresh at home!